guardrail-labs/llm-guardrail-api-next/docs/audit/README.md

 Important: sign the exact raw JSON bytes you send.

-X-Idempotency-Key: optional, recommended for clients; the receiver dedupes within the TTL window and returns a 200 with "deduped": true on replay.
+X-Idempotency-Key: forwarder sends a per-event key so the receiver can dedupe within the TTL window and returns a 200 with "deduped": true on replay.

 What the forwarder adds automatically